 We have set the minimum "buy" signals to 3 out of 3.
 This means that all of the indicators are necessary for your hopper to make a trade.

 This feature is useful if you have many indicators, but not all are essential to the strategy, and some are substitutes.
 For example, you consider the MACD as a substitute for the EMA and not essential to the strategy, then you will have 3 out 4 minimum buy signals.
 You will also still have the MESA and Williams %R set as necessary, while the EMA will no longer be necessary.
 In the end, you will need the MESA and Williams %R to indicate a buy signal, and then you need either the MACD or the EMA to indicate a buy for your hopper to open up a position.

-Lets now also add a sell indicator to this strategy to close out positions with it.
+Now let’s add a sell indicator to this strategy to close out positions with it.
 The MACD on the hourly chart should work well here.
-To create a sell indicator instead of a buy one, simply click on the green "buy" button in the menu of the particular indicator, this will change your signal to "sell".
+To create a sell indicator instead of a buy one, simply click on the green "buy" button in the menu of the particular indicator.
+This will change your signal to "sell".

 This is how the indicator should look on Cyptohopper's "Charts" tab.